Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 - Ability to write and run introductory Pyhon programs
 - Visual Studio Code, a Python extension, and Jupyter Notebook installed.

+# The role of AI in research into space rocks

+AI is afiarly new but prominent concentration in the field of computer science, and more specifically, data science.
+The main concept of AI is teaching a computer how to learn thins.
+The compjter then makes decisions based on what it has learned things.
+The computer then makes decisions based on what it has learned.

+Although you might think that teaching computers hwo to "think" on their own would lead to extinction for the human race, computers need humans to program them.
+We don't need to worry that computer might take over the world, but we can benefit from programming computers to make decisions.
+AI is what Netflix uses to recommend what to watch next.
+AI helps Siri better detect our phone use habits.
+Tesla uses AI to build driverless cars.

+AI works by giving many different pieces of data to a computer, and then telling the computer what that data represents.
+WE'll give a computer different images of space rocks and tell the computer what type of rock is in each image.
+For example, we'll upload a photo of basalt rock to our computer and tell the computer that the photo isa photo of basalt rock.
+This process is the first step of building and AI mode.
+You use a model to make predictions.
+After we show the computer a large number of images and create a model based on that data, we can give the computer a new photo that doesn't have a label, and the computer should be able to tell us what type of rock it is.

+Finally, you might see the terms *machine learning* and *artificial intelligence* used almost interchangeably.
+The main difference between the two is that machine learning is a type of AI.
+They are similar, but in this module we focus on AI.